National Capital Region (Canada): Transportation

 The National Capital Region (NCR) has several major freeways including the 417, Ontario Highway 416, Quebec Autoroute 5, Quebec Autoroute 50, Regional Road 174, and Highway 7 in Ontario.

 The 417 is Ottawa's east–west commuter expressway.
 It begins at the Ontario-Quebec border (continuing the route of Quebec Autoroute 40), reaches the urban portion of Ottawa at the 417-174 split, bisects the urban area, and continues westward to just beyond the city boundary where it gives way to Highway 17 in Renfrew County.

 The 416 starts at the 401 near the Ogdensburg-Prescott International Bridge and continues north for 75 km until it ends at the 417 in Ottawa's west end.

 The freeway section of Highway 7 branches off the 417 in Ottawa's west end near Stittsville and is currently undergoing a 4-lane expansion to reach the eastern fringe of Carleton Place at McNeely Avenue.

 Public transportation is handled by OC Transpo on the Ontario side, and the STO on the Quebec side.
 Together they serve a population over 1,130,761 and have an estimated annual ridership of over 113.2 million.

 OC Transpo operates a light rail (LRT) system named the O-Train with three lines in operation.
 Line 2 is a north–south line using diesel-powered units and has just over 2 million riders per year.
 Line 1 links the western suburbs and the eastern suburbs via downtown, and uses electrically powered light-rail vehicles.
 Line 1 is 12.5 km long with 13 stations, 3 of which are underground in downtown Ottawa.
-There is a proposed LRT system in Gatineau that would connect with the Confederation and Trillium Lines in Ottawa.
+There is a proposed tramway system in Gatineau that would connect with lines 1 and 2 in Ottawa.

 Gatineau's bus transitway, the Rapibus, commenced operation in October 2013.

 OC Transpo has about 1,050 buses which run on city streets and an expansive Transitway.
 The STO has around 300 buses that serve the Quebec side of the Ottawa River, some routes crossing into downtown Ottawa.

 Ottawa Macdonald–Cartier International Airport serves as the primary international airport for the NCR.
 In 2023, it accommodated over 4 million passengers, ranking it as the sixth busiest airport in Canada and the second busiest in Ontario.
 The airport provides non-stop flights to various destinations in Canada, the United States, the Caribbean, and Europe.
 Additionally, it is a key component of some of the nation's busiest air routes, offering hourly flights to and from Montreal-Pierre Elliott Trudeau International Airport and Toronto Pearson International Airport.